The Best Books Atlantic Staffers Read in 2016

 The Sun Is Also a Star by Nicola Yoon

-This is a story of a mayfly love, which is born and lives a full live in only a day.
+This is a story of a mayfly love, which is born and lives a full life in only a day.
 In that way it’s like a YA version of Before Sunrise, except that Yoon’s tale has higher stakes (and characters who are more earnest, less pretentious).
 When the 17-year-old Natasha meets Daniel on the streets of New York City, she’s on a mission to single-handedly stop her family from being deported back to Jamaica that night.

 Daniel doesn’t know that, and he constructs a narrative of fate around their meeting.
 He’s a poet, and he believes that he and Natasha are meant to be.
 She, a scientist at heart, is more skeptical, preferring to describe things in terms of observable facts, and what can be proven.
 So Daniel consults some research and decides he will get her to fall in love with him scientifically.
 It starts to work—“Observable fact: He is pretty hot with his hair down,” she notes at one point.